gael-millot/repertoire_profiler/README.md

             <br></li><li><b>trimmed_sequence_aa</b>: Translation in aa of the <i>trimmed_sequence</i> column using <code>seqkit translate</code>.
 Sequences are made of single letter aa with X (unknown) and * (stop) added.
             <br></li><li><b>query_sequence_aa</b>: Translation in aa of the <i>sequence</i> column (i.e., query nucleotide sequence) using <code>seqkit translate</code>.
 If <i>is_sequence_trimmed</i> column is TRUE, then some * are expected to be present in the sequence (stop codons), since the query sequence does not necessarily start with a start codon (primer sequence addition for instance).
 Sequences are made of single letter aa with X (unknown) and * (stop) added.
             <br></li><li><b>sequence_alignment_with_gaps_aa</b>: Translation in aa of the <i>sequence_alignment_with_gaps</i> column, keeping the IMGT spacers, using a python code with the following rules: 1) Process the aligned nucleotide sequence in codons (3 nucleotides each), 2) If all three positions in a codon window are . → output . (codon stays “dotted”), 3) If all three are - → output -, 4) If there’s any mixture (some bases, some gaps/dots) → output a gap marker, e.g. -, 5) Otherwise (full valid codon) → translate to amino acid.

-            <br></li><li><b>mixed_codon_positions</b>: integers separated by semi-colons indicating the codon position of the right boundary codon with mixed valid nucleotide bases and hyphens or dots, at the end of a dot/hyphen gap that has both boundaries made of mixed codons.
+            <br></li><li><b>mixed_codon_positions</b>: integers separated by semi-colons indicating the position of the right boundary codon with mixed valid nucleotide bases and hyphens or dots, at the end of a dot/hyphen gap that has both boundaries made of mixed codons.
 In other words, when a codon made of three valid nucleotide bases is broken by a stretch of hyphens or dots, this generates two mixed codons encompassing a stretch of dots/hyphens.
+Example: ATG C.. .-- --. .TT -> the CTT codon is split by dots and hyphens and value 5 is returned (position of codon .TT).
             <br></li><li><b>align_seq_identical</b>: if TRUE, it means that both the sequences in the <i>sequence_alignment</i> (coming from <code>AssignGenes.py igblast --format airr</code>) and <i>sequence_alignment_with_gaps</i> (coming from <code>AssignGenes.py igblast --format blast</code> and <code>MakeDb.py igblast</code>) columns are identical, gaps (dots) excluded.
 If FALSE, it raises concerns that about .
             <br></li><li><b>aa_identical</b>: if TRUE, it means that both the sequences in the <i>sequence_aa</i> and <i>trimmed_sequence_aa</i> columns are identical.
 If FALSE, it can be because of an extra aa at the end of the <i>sequence_aa</i> sequence, due to incomplete last codon but with aa inferred by <code>AssignGenes.py igblast --format airr</code>.
 Otherwise, it raises problems in the output of <code>AssignGenes.py igblast --format airr</code>, notably the correspondance between: 1) <i>sequence_alignment_aa</i> and <i>sequence_alignment</i> columns, 2) <i>germline_alignment_aa</i> and <i>germline_alignment</i> columns.
 In other words, translation of <i>sequence_alignment</i> and <i>germline_alignment</i> might not result in the expected aa sequences in the corresponding aa columns.
             <br></li><li><b>sequence_alignment_aa_identical</b>: if TRUE, it means that both the sequences in the <i>sequence_alignment_aa</i> and <i>sequence_alignment_with_gaps_aa</i> columns are identical.
 If FALSE, it is probably because of the method indicated in the <i>sequence_alignment_with_gaps_aa</i> field above to generate the aa sequence .